LiamHUni/3813ICT_A2/README.md

 ```/getRequests```
-Get all join requests from group
+Get all join requests for group

 Parameters:
   groupID: number